 The cruise control was on the steering wheel, and there was a large trip computer section in the middle of the car (optional on the lower trim line).
 The interior layout was completely different from the Camry.
 The car was an inch wider, the front seat was moved up an inch, the roof moved up an inch, and the rear seat went back and up by an inch.
 At the same time, the instrument panel moved up four inches.
 The overall effect was American-style space.

-The center console included warning lamps, the odometer and trip meter, clock, and outside temperature.
-The XLS version included a compass, trip computer, and calendar.
-Dual climate control was new to the 2000 Avalon, with vents for rear passengers on XLS models with bucket seats.
-An integrated dust and pollen filter was optional.
+The center console included the odometer and trip meter, clock, and thermometer.
+The XLS added a compass, trip computer, and calendar.
+Dual climate control was new to the 2000 Avalon, with vents for rear passengers on XLS models with bucket seats and an optional dust and pollen filter was optional.
 The sound system went up to 120 watts, with a standard CD and cassette player.

 The Avalon's handling was not bad, but not exceptional, either.
 The ride was good, with little road noise.
 The front suspension stuck with MacPherson struts, an anti-vibration subframe, and gas-filled shock absorbers.
 The rear was a dual-link setup with a subframe and gas-filled shocks.
 Both front and rear had 0.67-inch anti-sway bars.
 The body was stiffened as well.

 Second-generation Toyota Avalon safety features included skid control and traction control; skid and traction control used the brakes to reduce tire slippage.
 The optional Brake Assist detected emergency braking and added line pressure.

 Other safety touches were enlarging the rear-view mirror and engineering the body to absorb energy, with energy absorbing material in the roof rails, front pillars, and center pillars.

 Changes to the body helped reduce wind noise; injection molded rocker-trim and a foam underbody coating prevented “stone pecking” noise.